auth0/docs/articles/api-auth/dynamic-client-registration.md

 ### Register your client

-In order to dynamically register a client with Auth0, you need to send an HTTP `POST` message to the [Client Registration endpoint](/api/management/v2#!/oidc/register).
-Note that Auth0 supports open Dynamic Registration, which means that the [Client Registration endpoint](/api/management/v2#!/oidc/register) will accept a registration request without an [OAuth 2.0 Access Tokens](/tokens/access-token).
+In order to dynamically register a client with Auth0, you need to send an HTTP `POST` message to the Client Registration endpoint: `https://${account.namespace}/oidc/register`.
+Note that Auth0 supports open Dynamic Registration, which means that the endpoint will accept a registration request without an [OAuth 2.0 Access Tokens](/tokens/access-token).

 To create a client with the name `My Example` and the callback URLs `https://client.example.com/callback` and `https://client.example.com/callback2`, you would use the following.